sometri/Java-Android-Assgnmnts/README.md

 Code Overview

-MainActivity.java
+- MainActivity.java
   Handles the main screen with two clickable images that navigate to different activities.

   public class MainActivity extends AppCompatActivity {
       // Code for MainActivity
   }

-EventHandlerActivity.java
+- EventHandlerActivity.java
   Contains a button that navigates back to the main screen when clicked.

   public class EventHandlerActivity extends AppCompatActivity {
       // Code for EventHandlerActivity
   }

-ExchangeRateActivity.java
+- ExchangeRateActivity.java
   Handles currency conversion and displays the results based on user input.

   public class ExchangeRateActivity extends AppCompatActivity implements AdapterView.OnItemSelectedListener {
       // Code for ExchangeRateActivity
   }

-Screenshots
+- Screenshots
   see: img-results folders

 License
 This project is licensed under the Mr. OENG Sometri's License.
 See the LICENSE file for details.
+It is for free.